 Why Sizing for Averages is a Bad Idea

-Let’s say your tasked with building a new Citrix XenApp farm.
+Let’s say you’re tasked with building a new Citrix XenApp farm.
 Being a diligent IT person you set up a pilot: one or two machines with all the right software and settings.
 Then you carefully select a group of pilot users in such a way that they represent the organization’s employee types statistically correctly.
 Then you let them work on the new platform, ironing out bugs and such.
-At the end of that period you have a great new platform.
+At the end of that period, you have a great new platform.
 But there is one big question left: how many servers to buy?!

 That should be easy to answer, should it not?
 After all, you have real users running real applications.
-All you need is a tool that tells you what the session footprint is in terms of CPU, disk and memory.
-If you are on Server 2012 R2 or newer you might be tempted to use Task Manager’s users tab: it displays the current utilization of CPU and memory (for some reason disk and network usage is only shown on client version of Windows).
+All you need is a tool that tells you what the session footprint is in terms of CPU, disk, and memory.
+If you are on Server 2012 R2 or newer you might be tempted to use Task Manager’s users tab: it displays the current utilization of CPU and memory (for some reason disk and network usage is only shown on client versions of Windows).

 Gotcha: Task Manager shows the current utilization.
 You want the average.
 And you do not want it per session, you want the average of all the user sessions on all your pilot servers.
 This is where a tool like uberAgent comes in extremely handy.
 It shows you the average footprint per user session on its User Sessions dashboard: